heliophysicsPy/summer-school-24/how-to/simple-project/README.md

 # Overview

-This repository contains code for the comparison of field line integration algorithms and the visualization of field lines.
+This repository contains code for experiments involving the comparison of field line tracing algorithms and the visualization of field lines.
+(Packages exist for field line tracing (see [Related](#Related)), but to simplify the experiment and interpretation of results, we do not use them.)

 The two primary functions in [`main.py`](main.py]) are `compare()` and `generate()`.